Justsenger/ExHyperV/README.md

 > [!NOTE]
 > Offloads work that originally required host CPU processing to the physical network card hardware to improve performance.

-**Single Root I/O Virtualization (SR-IOV)**: Allows the virtual machine to skip the virtual switch and directly "connect" to the hardware resources of the physical network card.
+Single Root I/O Virtualization (SR-IOV): Allows the virtual machine to skip the virtual switch and directly "connect" to the hardware resources of the physical network card.
 This feature requires physical network card support, and SR-IOV must be checked when creating the virtual switch.
 Enable for server-grade NICs with high performance needs.

-**Virtual Machine Queue (VMQ)**: Uses the physical NIC's hardware filtering to pre-classify packets sent to different VMs and deliver them directly to the VM's memory.
+Virtual Machine Queue (VMQ): Uses the physical NIC's hardware filtering to pre-classify packets sent to different VMs and deliver them directly to the VM's memory.
 Enable for 10GbE NICs; recommended to disable for 1GbE NICs or Broadcom NICs.

-**IPsec Task Offload**: Transfers encryption/decryption calculations (IPsec protocol) in network transmission from the CPU to the NIC hardware.
+IPsec Task Offload: Transfers encryption/decryption calculations (IPsec protocol) in network transmission from the CPU to the NIC hardware.
 Default off is fine; almost useless for most.

 #### Security and Monitoring
 > [!NOTE]
 > Enhances virtual network security isolation and traffic monitoring.

-**Allow MAC Address Spoofing**: Allows the virtual machine to change its network card's MAC address.
+Allow MAC Address Spoofing: Allows the virtual machine to change its network card's MAC address.
 Usually used when enabling nested virtualization or for certain soft router systems that need to spoof MACs.
 If not enabled, the VM can only use the unique fixed MAC assigned to it.

-**DHCP Guard**: Prevents the virtual machine from acting as a DHCP server, avoiding network disconnection caused by other devices in the network obtaining incorrect IP addresses from this VM.
+DHCP Guard: Prevents the virtual machine from acting as a DHCP server, avoiding network disconnection caused by other devices in the network obtaining incorrect IP addresses from this VM.

-**Router Guard**: Prevents the virtual machine from masquerading as a gateway, maliciously hijacking, or spoofing intranet traffic.
+Router Guard: Prevents the virtual machine from masquerading as a gateway, maliciously hijacking, or spoofing intranet traffic.

-**Port Mirroring**: Copies traffic from VMs in the Source group to VMs in the Destination group.
+Port Mirroring: Copies traffic from VMs in the Source group to VMs in the Destination group.

-**Join Source Group**: Traffic from this network adapter will be sent to the Destination group network adapters.
+Join Source Group: Traffic from this network adapter will be sent to the Destination group network adapters.

-**Join Destination Group**: This network adapter will receive traffic from Source group network adapters.
+Join Destination Group: This network adapter will receive traffic from Source group network adapters.

-**Storm Threshold**: Limits the number of broadcast/multicast packets the VM is allowed to send per second.
+Storm Threshold: Limits the number of broadcast/multicast packets the VM is allowed to send per second.
 Setting to 0 means no limit; recommended setting is 500-1000.

 ---
 ### PCIe Passthrough